-Accurate reading - Easier to read than a line test^a
+Most accurate reading - easier to read than a 'line test'

-It has been shown that one in four women can misread a traditional line test.
-However, the Clearblue Digital Ovulation Test has a clear digital display that provides two simple results: a \bigcirc for a 'no surge detected' result and a \bigcirc for an 'LH surge detected' result.
-Indeed, a study which compared four leading ovulation test brands found that the Clearblue Digital Ovulation Test was the test that women read most accurately (Figure Two).
+It has been shown that 1 in 4 women can misread a traditional line test.2 However, the Clearblue Digital Ovulation Test has a clear, digital display that provides two simple results: a O for a 'No LH surge' result and a (smiley face) for a positive 'LH surge' result.
+Indeed, a study which compared four leading ovulation test brands found that the Clearblue Digital Ovulation Test was the test that women read most accurately (see Figure Two).2

-Figure Two: In a study of 72 women reading the results of ovulation tests performed using urine samples from normal cycles, more women obtained the same result as a laboratory professional when reading the Clearblue Digital Ovulation Test than when reading test results from three other leading visual ovulation test brands.
-The study was performed with tests available in the UK and US markets1
+Figure Two: In a study of 72 women reading ovulation tests using urine samples from normal cycles, more women obtained the same result as a laboratory professional when reading the Clearblue Digital Ovulation Test than when reading three other leading visual Ovulation Test brands.
+The study was done on tests available in the UK and US markets.2